 Latest B.C.
 COVID-19 update includes 113 more cases, 4 deaths

-British Columbia has recorded another 113 cases of COVID-19 and four related deaths, health officials said Wednesday.
+British Columbia has recorded another 113 cases of COVID-19 and four related deaths, health officials announced Wednesday.

 The province has identified 146,674 coronavirus infections and suffered 1,738 related fatalities since the start of the pandemic.